PascalNehlsen/juice-shop-challenges/challenges/admin-registration.md

 #### Step 1: Information Gathering

 To understand what data is sent to the server during the registration process, I used Burp Suite's proxy tool to intercept the HTTP requests with "Intercept is on."
 By examining the captured requests, I found the endpoint `/api/Users/`, where registration information is sent and stored in the server response.
+Send this request to the Repeater in Burp Suite to see the Response of this `POST` Request.

 <div align="center">